- File Formats

 In 2008, 6 doctors and 13 employees at UCLA Medical Center couldn’t resist to snoop into Britney Spears’ medical records after the singer’s release from psychiatric care.
 The problem?
 Although they were employees of the hospital, they didn’t have the legal medical need to do so.
 The result?
 They all got fired under HIPAA (Health Insurance Portability and Accountability Act) violations.
+You may also see agreement templates.

 Sometimes, in medical practice, or any profession for that matter, you’re caught in a seemingly innocent situation only to find yourself in hot water afterward, and when it involves the privacy of the people you vowed to serve, it can turn real ugly.
 You may also see sample data confidentiality agreements.